MuhammadEmmadSiddiqui/CBAM/README.md

 ### 📄 Report

 A detailed experimental **report with graphs, training curves, and analysis** is included in this repository.
-Refer to `CBAM_Report.pdf` for complete results and implementation details.
+Refer to `CBAM Performance Analysis.pdf` for complete results and implementation details.